ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

 **Priority**

-- Think: maybe extend the "required ID number" system so that groups can define whether the client should/shouldn't offer forename, surname, DOB, address, GP, other.
-This would make it easier to enforce a "no PID" rule for research studies.
-This would be a per-group setting.

-- Facility to dump entire groups e.g. daily to a database.

-- Basic e-mail sending functions.

-- Facility to auto-email individual PDFS to defined group recipients (e.g. admin teams).

-- Ensure autoscheduling facility is working properly.

 - Have facility to upload and/or automatically feed patient details into the server, then have clients restrict to these predefined patients.
 Since we are aiming to minimize PID on the client, this could be implemented by having the